MolotovCherry/Native-Memory-Scripter/book/src/introduction.md

 <!-- // TODO: Place link to nexusmods -->

+# Features
+- Use Python to manipulate memory
+- Assembly of plaintext asm / disassembly of bytes
+- Virtual method table hooking
+- Module search, loading, and unloading
+- Segment search (pages)
+- External symbol search in modules with name demangling support
+- Import address table search and hooking
+- Pattern scanning for bytes in memory (supports AVX2, SSE4.2, and regular scalar scanning)
+- Memory manipulation (read, write, set, and allocate memory)
+- Call native functions from python, and hook (vmt, iat, and jmp) native functions with a python callback, along with trampoline to call the original
+  - Powered by a JIT compiler
+- Written in Rust 🦀

 # License
 This software has a source-available non-open source license.
 This software: